RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

 - What is secure storage - Store refresh tokens encrypted: use EncryptedSharedPreferences (Jetpack Security) backed by Android Keystore (MasterKey).
   - Keep access token in memory (ViewModel/Repository).
 Persisted access tokens increase exposure.
   - Protect remote config or emergency unlocks with strict ACL and audit.
+- SQLCipher or other DB encryption can be used for more complex data storage needs for Room/SQLite.
+  - this is for caching more than just tokens
+  - use for PII or sensitive user data

 - [Credential Manager](https://www.youtube.com/watch?v=FULNucVxf94&pp=ygUVcGhpbGlwcCBsYWNrbmVyIG9hdXRo)
 - [Security Practices](https://www.youtube.com/watch?v=VQvfvXD3ec4)
 - [JWT Auth w/ Ktor - Long](https://www.youtube.com/watch?v=uezSuUQt6DY&pp=ygUVcGhpbGlwcCBsYWNrbmVyIG9hdXRo)